dalemorson/mentoring-sessions/002-Bash-Intermediate/topics/conditional-expressions.md

 Evaluates true or false statements.

-In Bash, conditional expressions are used by the `[[` compound command and the `[` built-in commands to test file attributes and perform string and arithmetic comparisons.

 Here is a list of the most popular Bash conditional expressions.

 You do not have to memorize them by heart :) Just just this list as a reference.